sakthimanikandan845/email-templates/README.md

 {
     use Queueable, SerializesModels, BuildGenericEmail;

-    public $template = 'email-template-key';  //Change this to the key of the email template content to load public $sendTo;
+    public string $template = 'email-template-key';  //Change this to the key of the email template content to load public string $sendTo;

     /**
      * Create a new message instance.